04 — The String Encoding Mystery

 The Bug

-After fixing the grey screen, I could finally see my UI screens.
-But the text was garbled — random symbols, wrong characters, visual noise where words should be.
+The grey screen was gone.
+The UI screens were visible.
+The text was garbled — random symbols, wrong characters, visual noise where words should be.

-The text worked in the base game’s menus.
-It worked in the gear names (generated from lookup tables).
-But any text written directly in C strings came out as garbage.
+Text worked in the base game’s menus.
+It worked in the gear names, generated from lookup tables.
+Any text written direct in C strings came out as garbage.

 The Discovery